Introduction to World Gaming Industry

 Furthermore, legalized cruise ship gaming occurred in 1991 while Michigan legalized gambling in the city of Detroit in 1996.

-By 1994, 13 states had legalized casinos.
+By 1994, thirteen states had legalized casinos.
 Excepting Nevada and possibly New Jersey, saying that these states underwent a steep learning curve would be an understatement.

-Luckily, the state gaming board commissioners from these states had an excellent example to follow: Nevada state gaming regulations.
+Luckily, the state gaming board commissioners from these states could follow an excellent example: Nevada state gaming regulations.

-interested in more detailed history, see “A Chronology of (Legal) Gaming in the U.S.” by George Fenich, which documents U.S. gaming industry developments from gambling sailors on Columbus’s ships in 1492 until 1996.
+For a more detailed history, see “A Chronology of (Legal) Gaming in the U.S.” by George Fenich, which documents U.S. gaming industry developments from gambling sailors on Columbus’ ships in 1492 until 1996.

-By around the late 1990s, as you might expect, this tremendous and unprecedented gaming industry expansion had sputtered to a near halt.
+By around the late 1990s, this tremendous and unprecedented gaming industry expansion had sputtered to a near halt.
 Why?
 Because states regulate and enforce gambling operations at all non-tribal casinos, and no states had previously established gaming regulations in these states.
 Prohibitions, yes.
 Legalization, no.

 Because of its early adoption of gambling, only Nevada had the needed professional experience to both regulate and enforce state gaming regulations.
 This professionalism wasn’t just with regards to the state laws and the legislature that had enacted them.